SolaceDev/solace-dev-codelabs/markdown/dt-otel/dt-otel.md

 [solace@dev ~]$ java -version
 ```

-If Java is correctly installed on our machine this will be printed indicating a vendor and the version of the Java installed on your machine.
+If Java is correctly installed on your machine this will be printed indicating a vendor and the version of the Java installed on your machine.

 ```console
 [solace@dev ~]$ java -version